conduktor/conduktor-docs/docs/platform/troubleshooting/logs-configuration.md

 title: Log configuration
 description: How to setup and tune Conduktor Platform logs
 ---
-# Global platform log configuration
+# Conduktor platform log configuration

 Before version 1.11.0, Conduktor Platform logs could be configured only with environment variable `CDK_DEBUG` that enables debug logs for startup process and shows modules logs in container stdout.